-Student Nutrition Basics from a Director of Football Performance Nutrition
+Student Nutrition Basics from a Director of Football Performance Nutrition.

 - There are a variety of healthy options available at every price point, so students can take steps to start eating better.

 One of the fundamental challenges of leading students is understanding that each of them has different needs — different learning styles, motivational techniques, and nutritional requirements.
-University of North Carolina’s director of football performance nutrition Ema Thake agrees, saying, “there is no blanket nutrition prescription,” even if it’s not a student-athlete.
+University of North Carolina’s director of football performance nutrition, Ema Thake, agrees, saying, “There is no blanket nutrition prescription,” even if it’s not a student-athlete.

 Still, there are four basic pillars of student nutrition that Ms. Thake shared with us that can help leaders and their high school students become the best versions of themselves.